stardazed/stardazed.github.io/_posts/2017-01-03-tiling-light.md

 Stardazed supports 3 types of lights: directional, point and spot lights.
 These are the basic types of lights supported by most, if not all game engines.
 Up to recently SD had a hard limit of 4 active lights at any time.
-The light information was stored in several uniform arrays.
+The light information was stored in a couple of uniform arrays.

 I limited the number to 4 initially as all lights were processed for every pixel in the fragment shader, whether they were likely to affect the pixel or not.
 SD currently only has a forward shader where you